AET-DevOps25/team-git-push-force/client/src/app/mocks/README.md

 1. Set `environment.useMockApi = false`
 2. Update `environment.apiUrl` to your backend URL
-3. The app will use real HTTP calls instead of mock data
+3. The app will use real HTTP calls with proper interceptors

 ```typescript
 // src/environments/environment.prod.ts